raovinnakota/42/README.md

 Clone the repo and use `make all` to create the library.
 To keep the library and remove the object files, use `make clean`.
 To reset the repo to it's previous state entirely use `make fclean`.

 Using the library involves several steps.
 First, you must add `#include "libft.h"` either to your header file, or all files which call a libft function.
-When compiling use the format `gcc <filename.c> <path>/libft.a` to compile successfully.
+When compiling, use the format `gcc <filename.c> <path>/libft.a`.

 Functions
 ---------